Descriptions of Major Access Links and Databases

 NLM Gateway provides a one-stop search capability for many of NLMs information resources or

-databases such as MEDLINE, OLD MEDLINE, AIDS Meetings, LOCATORplus which is NLM's catalog of books,
+databases such as MEDLINE, AIDSInfo, and LOCATORplus which is NLM's catalog of books, journals, and

 News articles covering social, economic, environmental, government, sports, the arts,